valekll/ReadMe/README.md

 wealthcalc (Python)
   - A personal project that is a calculator for projected wealth growth given certain investment environments.

+IdleRPGInventory (Python)
+  - A personal project that quicksorts a list of inventory items for a discord bot, and outputs the best merges to upgrade weapons the most efficiently.

 List of Private Projects:

 Project-Final (C++)